What is the most massive gravitational-wave source?: Adjusting the population priors

 \citet{GWTC4:pop} consider this question and conclude that ``while GW231123 lies in the tail of the distribution, its total mass is consistent with the inferred mass spectrum''.
 Below, I consider the maximum binary black hole mass if, indeed, GW231123 belongs to the same population as other massive detected binary black holes.

 The plan is to model the overall distribution first, then re-consider the values of individual events in light of the revised priors produced by such a fit.

 As a simple analogy, consider asking the members of your department to measure and report the heights of their desks.
 You exhort all of them to be good Bayesians and to report the posteriors on their desk heights after assuming flat priors between 0 and 200 cm.
 When the reports come in, you note that most of them look like $79 \pm 1$ cm, $81 \pm 0.7$ cm, $83 \pm 2$ cm...
 Almost all are consistent with desks of 80 cm in height.
 There is, however, one report of $140 \pm 30$ cm.
 Admittedly, this is not a very precise measurement.
 And it might correspond to some very special outlier, such as a standing desk.
 But, given that the vast majority of desk heights are clearly consistent with 80 cm, it may be time to revise your prior to include a strong peak around 80 cm, albeit perhaps with some remaining support elsewhere.
 When re-analyzed with this updated prior, you may find that the desk height previously claimed to be $140 \pm 30$ cm is now, say, only $85 \pm 10$ cm.
-Note that there is no issue with double-counting the same data for prior and likelihood here; the prior for each measurement can be constructed using only the other measurements excepting the one being analyzed \citep[e.g.,][]{MooreGerosa:2021}\footnote{The actual approach taken by the LVK is described in \url{https://dcc.ligo.org/LIGO-T2100301/public}, \url{https://github.com/farr/Reweighting}.}.
+Note that there is no issue with double-counting the same data for prior and likelihood here; the prior for each measurement can be constructed using only the other measurements excepting the one being analyzed.
+This update to the measurement of an individual event based on the population properties is a natural outcome of hierarchical population modelling \citep[e.g.,][]{Fishbach:2020,MooreGerosa:2021}\footnote{The actual approach taken by the LVK is described in \url{https://dcc.ligo.org/LIGO-T2100301/public}, \url{https://github.com/farr/Reweighting}.}.
+Statisticians sometimes refer to the improved estimates on the parameters of individual events afforded by considering the full population as ``shrinkage'' \citep[e.g.,][]{StenningVanDyk:2018,Shariff:2016}.

 This is one reason why it can be tricky to evaluate exceptional events before the full catalog is released: without a full population analysis, it is not possible to check whether the priors used for the analysis are consistent with the data or to update them if they are not.